 Contact the STTOP Team

-If you think you have been raped, sexually assaulted, stalked or experienced an unsafe or confusing sexual encounter, you can call CAPS at 215-898-7021 Monday, Tuesday, and Friday between 9am and 5pm, Wednesday and Thursday 9am-7pm, and after-hours at the same number.
+If you think you have been raped, sexually assaulted, stalked or experienced an unsafe or confusing sexual encounter, you can call CAPS at 215-898-7021 Monday, and Friday between 9am and 5pm, Tuesday, Wednesday and Thursday 9am-7pm, Saturdays 10am-3pm and after-hours at the same number.
 Ask to meet with a member of the STTOP Team.
-You can also complete an Online Initial Consultation Request.
-A CAPS Clinician will return your call by the end of that business day.

 STTOP Team Programs and FAQ